sevko/.dotfiles/README.md

-#dotfiles
+# dotfiles

-Enclosed are my configuration files and shell-scripts.
-Most of the code's home-brewed, but I've borrowed large portions from forums, blogs, and wikis.
+This repo contains my various dotfiles and convenience tools/scripts.
+Most of it's custom-made but I've borrowed large portions from forums, blogs, and wikis.

-### Installation
+### installation
-The enclosed installation script will handle all `symlink` creation, and other necessary setup.
+The enclosed installation script will `symlink` dotfiles from their expected locations on disk to the ones in this repo.

 ```
 python setup.py